loafjs/loaf-dom/readme.md

 ```

 ## Use velocity.js library
-For the Animate method, used the velocity.js library.
-Velocity.js library for high-performance animation.
+Used the Velocity.js library for high-performance animation.
+Please refer to the official website for the various settings and usage of Velocity.js
 ```js
 import L from 'loaf-dom';